-When it comes to mindfulness therapy, there are three different components clients will be taught to utilize:
+When it comes to mindfulness therapy, there are three different components that individuals will be taught to utilize:

 Finding yourself caught up in addiction can be frightening, but help is possible.
-Dual-diagnosis treatment centers are created to help clients who deal with addiction and co-occurring mental health disorders.
-Through mindfulness, meditation, and a variety of different behavioral and experiential therapies, clients at First Steps Recovery are taught the tools and skills required to battle and overcome addiction.
+Dual-diagnosis treatment centers are created to help individuals who deal with addiction and co-occurring mental health disorders.
+Through practicing mindfulness, meditation, and a variety of different behavioral and experiential therapies, individuals at First Steps Recovery can learn the tools and skills required to battle and overcome addiction.
+Contact us today to learn more.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.